Winn-Dixie: Financial downturn and 2005 bankruptcy

-2005 bankruptcy

 On February 22, 2005, Winn-Dixie filed for bankruptcy.
-On June 21, it announced the sale or closure of 326 stores.
+Despite being a publicly traded company, the Davis family still held about 35 percent of Winn-Dixie stock.
+Starting in June, the company adjusted its store hours and stopped 24/7 service.
+On June 21, it announced the sale or closure of 326 stores and the elimination of 22,000 store positions and 500 corporate employees.
+In July, seven stores were sold in the Piedmont Triad.

 As part of the restructuring, the company pulled out of the Carolinas, Tennessee, Texas, and Virginia.
+It also exited the Atlanta market.
 Once the restructuring was completed, Winn-Dixie's footprint was reduced to the Bahamas, and five of the Deep South states—almost all of Florida and Alabama, the southeastern half of Louisiana, the southeast corner of Mississippi, and the southwest and coastal corners of Georgia.
 With the closures, Winn-Dixie now had fewer stores than it had in the 1950s.

 On February 28, 2006, it was announced that 35 more stores were to be sold or closed within the coming months, with the Central and South Florida areas being the most affected.
 On March 31, 2006, it was announced that the chain would sell its 12 Bahamian locations, which had been operated by a wholly owned subsidiary, W-D Limited, under the names City Market and Winn-Dixie.

 BI-LO acquisition

 On June 29, 2006, Winn-Dixie announced that it had filed a plan of reorganization with the U.S. Bankruptcy Court for the Middle District of Florida.
 The company emerged from Chapter 11 protection on November 21, 2006, in a much stronger financial position.
-Upon emerging from bankruptcy in 2006, Winn-Dixie made great strides toward success which included a steadfast effort to modernize its existing store base while focusing on new locations for the future.
+In July 2010, Winn-Dixie closed 30 underperforming stores and cut 120 roles.

-On December 19, 2011, Winn-Dixie agreed to be sold to BI-LO for $530 million.
-As part of the deal, Winn-Dixie became a subsidiary of BI-LO although its stores would continue to operate under the Winn-Dixie name.
+Winn-Dixie discontinued its use of the name SaveRite in 2011.
+December 19, 2011, Winn-Dixie agreed to be sold to BI-LO for $530 million.
+As part of the deal, Winn-Dixie became a subsidiary of BI-LO but its stores would continue to operate under the Winn-Dixie name.

-As of March 9, 2012, Winn-Dixie became part of Bi-Lo Holdings, the parent company of both BI-LO and Winn-Dixie, ending 67 years of Davis family ownership.
-The combined company operates 750 stores in seven southeastern states, employing approximately 63,000 team members.
-The merged company is based at Winn-Dixie's headquarters in Jacksonville.
+The merger was completed in March 2012, making Winn-Dixie a subsidiary of Bi-Lo Holdings.
+The combined company operated 750 stores in seven southeastern states, employing approximately 63,000 team members.
+The merged company moved its headquarters from BI-LO's base in Mauldin, South Carolina to Winn-Dixie's former headquarters in Jacksonville.

-On October 8, 2013, all remaining Sweetbay Supermarket locations were rebranded as Winn-Dixie.
-Bi-Lo Holdings changed its name to Southeastern Grocers in 2015.
+On October 8, 2013, all remaining Sweetbay Supermarket locations were rebranded as Winn-Dixie following its purchase by Bi-Lo.
+In May 2015, Bi-Lo Holdings changed its name to Southeastern Grocers.